dictation-toolbox/natlink/natlinkInstaller/README.txt

 We are slowly moving to a new stable release for Dragon 12 and NatLink too.
 (July 2014)

-4.1kilo:
+4.1mike:
+- extra checks for missing modules in start_configurenatlink.py and in start_natlinkconfigfunctions.py
+- Unimacro grammar folders, added recent files trick and xplorer2 support.

+4.1kilo/lima:
-- adapt to Dragon13
+- adapt to Dragon13 also recognising 12.80 as 13.

 4.1juliet:
 - adapted playString function (Mark Lillibridge) via natlinkutils.playString (SendInput)